7Learnings/code-challenges/devops/README.md

 )
 ```

+## The Challenge

+You are tasked to reduce the network bandwidth while downloading table data (parquet file) to the local storage.
+To give you a bit of context, the data scientists need to download the data from BigQuery tables to train/eval/test the machine learning models.
+The data we have is often quite huge and it costs money on Google Cloud and take time to download all of them.
+That's why we would like you to take deep inspection of our code or find a new way to save the network bandwidth.

+Feel the task is too easy?
+We have a bonus task for you.
+After downloading machine learning data, we need to load it the memory to perform shuffling and splitting into three different data sets (train/eval/test) for the models.
+It would be nice if splitting and shuffling the data happens when writing to the parquet files.

 #### Time Allotment

 We respect your time and don't want you spending more 3 hours on your challenge.
 We just want to get a sense of your thought process and development patterns.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.

+## What We Review

+Your code will be reviewed by our engineers.
+The aspects of your code we will judge include:

+- ability to get the technical environment set up
+- completion of tasks
+- code cleanness
+- reasoning of the solution

+## Submission
+Email a link to a repository with your implementation or zip file with your repository to your 7Learnings contact.